'A wig makes you feel unstoppable'

 Why wigs are becoming more and more popular

-Social media influencers and beauty bloggers have been inspiring more young women to join the fashion of wearing wigs.
+Social media influencers and beauty bloggers have been inspiring more young women to join the wig movement for fashion.

-The latest international trend is bringing women together and even helping them to set up their own businesses.
+The latest international trend is bringing girls together and even helping them to set up their own businesses.

-Some women not only promote wearing them but have taken to making their own for friends.

 -